Soup kitchen: Sikh temple soup kitchens

 Every Sikh Gurdwara has a religiously sanctioned moral and humanitarian obligation to serve and provide hospitality, provisions, nourishments and meals to any person, regardless of race, creed, gender, caste, religious profession, identification, or affiliation.
 At the Langar (the Gurdwara's community run free kitchen), food is served to all visitors regardless of faith, religion, or background.
 Only lacto-vegetarian food is served and people eat together as equals.
 The institution of the Sikh langar was started by the first Sikh Guru, Guru Nanak.
 It was designed to uphold the principle of equality between all people regardless of religion, caste, colour, creed, age, gender, or social status.
 In addition to the ideals of equality, the tradition of langar expresses the ethics of sharing, community, inclusiveness, and oneness of humankind.

-The world's largest and longest running soup kitchen is run at the Sikhs' holiest shrine, Golden Temple in Punjab, India, which in 2013 was serving free food for up to 300,000 people every day.
-It was started in circa 1481 A.D by Guru Nanak and has continued ever since, except for two brief breaks.
+The world's largest and longest running soup kitchen is run at the Sikhs' holiest shrine, Harmandir Sahib in Punjab, India, which in 2013 was serving free food for up to 300,000 people every day.
+It was started in circa 1481 AD by Guru Nanak and has continued ever since, except for two brief breaks.

 Comparison with front line food banks and pantries

-In some countries such as Great Britain, increased demand from hungry people has largely been met by food banks, operating on the "front line" model, where they give food out directly to the hungry.
-In the USA, such establishments are called "food pantries"; Americans generally reserve the term "food bank" for entities which perform a warehouse-like function, distributing food to front line agencies, but not directly to the hungry themselves.
+In some countries such as the United Kingdom, increased demand from hungry people has largely been met by food banks, operating on the "front line" model, where they give food out directly to hungry people.
+In the US, such establishments are called "food pantries"; Americans generally reserve the term "food bank" for entities which perform a warehouse-like function, distributing food to front line agencies, but not directly to hungry people themselves.
 Instead of providing hot meals, front line food banks and pantries hand out packages of groceries so that recipients can cook themselves several meals at home.
 This is often more convenient for the end user.
 They can receive food for up to a dozen or so meals at once, whereas with a soup kitchen, they typically only receive a single meal with each visit.

 Food banks typically have procedures needed to prevent unscrupulous people taking advantage of them, unlike soup kitchens which will usually give a meal to whoever turns up with no questions asked.
 The soup kitchen's greater accessibility can make it more suitable for assisting people with long-term dependence on food aid.
 Soup kitchens can also provide warmth, companionship, and the shared communal experience of dining with others, which can be especially valued by people such as disabled, pensioners, widowers, homeless and ex-homeless.
-In some countries such as Greece, soup kitchens have become the most widely used form of food aid, with The Guardian reporting in 2012, that an estimated 400,000 Greeks visit a soup kitchen each day.
+In some countries such as Greece, soup kitchens have become the most widely used form of food aid, with The Guardian reporting in 2012, that an estimated 400,000 Greeks were visiting a soup kitchen each day.